parallaxsecond/parsec-book/src/parsec_client/operations/psa_cipher_decrypt.md

 ## Description

 This function will decrypt a short message using the provided initialisation vector (IV).
-The input must be the IV followed by the ciphertext.

 ## Contract